simonscheider/mapmatching/README.md

 Example:

+`from mapmatcher import mapmatcher`

 `arcpy.env.workspace = 'C:/Users/simon/Documents/GitHub/mapmatching'`

-`opt = mapMatch('testTrack.shp', 'testSegments.shp')`
+`opt = mapmatcher.mapMatch('testTrack.shp', 'testSegments.shp')`

-`#outputs testTrack_path.shp`
+`#outputs testTrack_pth.shp`

-`exportPath(opt, 'testTrack.shp')`
+`mapmatcher.exportPath(opt, 'testTrack.shp')`

-The last method saves a new shape file named _testTrack_pth.shp_ in the current arcpy workspace that contains a sequence of segments to which the track was mapped.
+The last method saves a new shape file named _testTrack_pth.shp_ in the current arcpy workspace, containing a sequence of segments to which the track was mapped.

 Results are shown here: